 After being told that the “16-35 BME audience aren’t into science”, he’s become focused on showcasing the diversity of science.
-Two BME-fronted Science Showoff gigs later, he now hosts The Large Stand-Up Collider – a science comedy event at the Science Museum’s 18+-only Lates Night.
+Two BME-fronted Science Showoff gigs later, he set up the Minorities in STEM network and hosts The Large Stand-Up Collider – a science comedy event at the Science Museum’s 18+-only Lates Night.

 He’s also had the inner workings of his explored by Professor Sophie Scott for the Royal Society, making him one of the few rappers to rhyme in a MRI machine.
 He found the process “academically fascinating but existentially disturbing”.